neondatabase/website/content/docs/reference/cli-databases.md

 isDraft: true
 ---

-## Get started
+## Before you begin

-Ensure that you have [installed the Neon CLI](../reference/neon-cli/get-started).
-Once you have done that, you can use the `databases` command manage databases from the command line.
+Ensure that you have [installed the Neon CLI](../reference/neon-cli/install-the-neon-cli).
+Once installed, you can manage your Neon projects directly from the command line.

 ## The `databases` command